Graph Learning Under Partial Observability: Achievable Graph Learning

-} \eeq we say that $\widehat{\bm{A}}_{\mathcal{S}}$ achieves uniform local structural consistency, with a bias $\eta$, an identifiability gap $\Gamma$, and with a scaling sequence $s_N$.~ $\square$ \end{definition} We see from~(\ref{eq:igapstrong}) that the notion of {\em universal} strong consistency adds to the notion of strong consistency an inherent {\em clustering} ability.
-This is because the (scaled) lower margins, $s_N\,\underline{\bm{\delta}}_N$ and $s_N\,\overline{\bm{\delta}}_N$, converge to one and the same value, $\eta$, whereas the (scaled) upper margins, $s_N\,\underline{\bm{\Delta}}_N$ and $s_N\,\overline{\bm{\Delta}}_N$, converge to one and the same value, $\eta+\Gamma$.
+} \eeq we say that $\widehat{\bm{A}}_{\mathcal{S}}$ achieves universal strong consistency, with a bias $\eta$, an identifiability gap $\Gamma$, and with a scaling sequence $s_N$.~ $\square$ \end{definition} We see from~(\ref{eq:igapstrong}) that the notion of {\em universal} strong consistency adds to the notion of strong consistency an inherent {\em clustering} ability.
+This is because the (scaled) margins corresponding to disconnected pairs, $s_N\,\underline{\bm{\delta}}_N$ and $s_N\,\overline{\bm{\delta}}_N$, converge to one and the same value, $\eta$, whereas the (scaled) margins corresponding to connected pairs, $s_N\,\underline{\bm{\Delta}}_N$ and $s_N\,\overline{\bm{\Delta}}_N$, converge to one and the same value, $\eta+\Gamma$.
 In light of this behavior, the estimated entries corresponding to disconnected pairs are squeezed to the bias $\eta$, and the estimated entries corresponding to connected pairs are squeezed to the higher value $\eta+\Gamma$, giving rise to two well-separated clusters that allow (asymptotically) faithful classification by means of a universal clustering algorithm --- see Fig.~\ref{fig:identifiability}.

+It is useful to compare~(\ref{eq:igapstrong}) against~(\ref{eq:igap}).
+We see that~(\ref{eq:igap}) does not require that the margins converge, but requires that the upper margin over disconnected pairs is confined below some value, and the lower margin over connected pairs is confined above some (higher) value.
+Unfortunately, the mere fact that the regions of connected and disconnected pairs are separated might not be sufficient to set the classification threshold from the data.
+In order to see why, consider a situation where the (scaled) entries below $\eta$ are separated in two clusters, and the (scaled) entries above $\eta+\Gamma$ are arbitrarily disposed.
+Then, in the absence of any prior information, an automated threshold procedure is likely to get confused since it cannot determine whether the two clusters below $\eta$ correspond to the same class or not.
+This unpleasant situation cannot occur if~(\ref{eq:igapstrong}) is verified.

-\section{Relevant Matrix Estimators}
+\subsection{Relevant Matrix Estimators}